umairinter-75/c-programing-basics/README.md

 * cp.c - A program that uses functions like "fopen" to open a file, "fread" to read the file, "fwrite" to write/edit a file an "fclose" to close a file.
 * copy.csv - A program that that creates the copy of phonebook.csv.
 * concatenate.c - A program which contains a function named "concat" that takes two strings and returns a concatenated version of the two strings.
+* create.c - A debugging program that creates the file given as input at the command-line.
+THe program will give '0'errors during debugging using the command "valgrind ./create test.c".